rives-io/riv/docs/developing-cartridges.md

 You should see a screen with "hello world!" again, but this time the original source code was made in Nim.

-We could have installed other system programming languages, such as Rust,
+We could have installed other system programming languages, such as Rust, Zig, Odin, Zig, and Nelua.
-Zig,
-Odin,
-Zig, and Nelua.
 These are the ones recommended because they are compiled.
 You can also use scripting programming languages, which will be covered in the next section.

-By the way, the official SDK come for compiler for C, C++, Nelua, and RIV minimal OS also comes with Luajit interpreter for Lua 5.1.
+By the way, the official SDK come for compilers for C, C++ and Nelua.
-Nelua even have all `riv.h` imported.
+Nelua even already has bindings for all `riv.h` from `libriv` in the SDK.
+The RIV minimal OS also comes with LuaJIT interpreter for Lua 5.1 and a JIT for C with MIR JIT.
-But it's recommended to starting using some programming language you are already familiar, learning libriv API plus a programming language might be too much to do at once.
+But it's recommended to start using programming languages you are already familiar, learning `libriv` API plus a programming language might be too much to do at once.

 ## Using scripting languages

-In the last section we mentioned that RIV OS comes with Lua 5.1 interpreter, LuaJIT.
+In the last section we mentioned that RIV OS comes with LuaJIT, which is a JIT for the scripting programming language Lua 5.1.
 For now LuaJIT was added because it very easy to call C libraries from it, in the future we might add standard Lua 5.4 for those wanting to use a more recent Lua version.
 Be-aware that LuaJIT port to RISC-V at this moment is unstable and done by an unofficial contributor.